underscoreio/essential-scala/src/pages/intro/object-literals.md

 So far we've seen how to create objects of built-in types like `Int` and `String` and combine them into expressions.
 In this section we will see how to create objects of our own choosing using **object literals**.

-When we write an object literal we use a **declaration**, which a different kind of program to an expression.
+When we write an object literal we use a **declaration**, which is a different kind of program to an expression.
 A declaration does not evaluate to a value.
 Instead is gives a name to a value.
 This name can then be used to refer to the value in other code.

 We can declare an empty object as follows: